sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/portal-concepts.md

 In the context of the developer portal, a security policy is the main "element" being exposed to public access.
 The policy is the same as a standard policy, and the policy forms the baseline template that gets used when the portal generates a token for the developer.

-Security policies are used instead of a one-to-one mapping because they encapsulate all the information needed for a public API programme:
+Security policies are used instead of a one-to-one mapping because they encapsulate all the information needed for a public API program:

 1. Rate limits
 2. Quota